Tax Management India. Com

 X X X X Extracts X X X X

 .....
 4. We heard both sides at length on 25th January, 2011.
 Mr. Prakash Shah, advocate appeared on behalf of the appellants and Shri P. R. V. Ramanan, the learned Special Counsel appeared on behalf of the department.
 5. The appellants contended that rejection of invoice price by the learned adjudicating authority by invoking Explanation (1)(iii) to Rule 12 of CVR , solely on account of imports of betel nuts at other ports at a higher value is clearly not tenable in law.
 Rule 12 does not empower the assessing officer to reject the transaction value without establishing that the transaction value was not genuine and that Rule 12 does not provide a method for determination of the value of the imported goods.
 Rule 12 only provides mechanism and procedure for rejection of the declared value in case of reasonable doubt that it does not represent the transaction value.
 6. He further submitted that if, the transaction value can be determined under Rule 3(1) CVR, 2007 and the transaction does not fall under any of the exception in Rule 3(2), there is no question of determining the value under the sequential rules.
-He submitted that there are no allegations of mis-description .....
+He submitted that there are no allegations of mis-description of the goods. .....

 X X X X Extracts X X X X